Fodor's Expert Review Bourbon Street

-Ignore your better judgment and take a stroll down Bourbon Street past the bars, restaurants, music clubs, adult stores and novelty shops that have given this strip its reputation as the playground of the South.
+Ignore your better judgment and take a stroll down Bourbon Street past the bars, restaurants, music clubs, adult stores, and novelty shops that have given this strip its reputation as the playground of the South.
 The bars of Bourbon Street were among the first businesses of the city to reopen after Katrina; catering to off-duty relief workers, they provided their own form of relief.
 Today, the spirit of unbridled revelry here is as alive as ever.
 The noise, raucous crowds, and bawdy sights are not family fare, however; if you go with children, do so before sundown.
-St. Ann Street marks the beginning of a short strip of gay bars, some of which figure in the long history of gay culture in New Orleans.
+St. Ann Street marks the beginning of a short strip of gay bars, some of which figure in the long history of LGBTQ culture in New Orleans.
 Although Bourbon Street is usually well patrolled, it is wise to stay alert to your surroundings.
-The street is blocked to make a pedestrian mall at night; crowds often get shoulder-to-shoulder, especially during major sports events, on New Year's Eve, and during Mardi Gras.
+The street is blocked to create a pedestrian mall at night; crowds often get shoulder-to-shoulder, especially during major sports events, on New Year's Eve, and during Mardi Gras.